chbeu/chbeu.github.io/content/talks/pd16_tec25/index.md

   postcode: '1070'
   country: Austria

-summary: Panel discussion at the Technology Talks Austria by AIT (TEC25), in cooperation with the Austiran Federal Ministry of Women, Science and Research.
+summary: "Panel discussion at the Technology Talks Austria by AIT (#TEC25), in cooperation with the Austiran Federal Ministry of Women, Science and Research."
 abstract: "AI has a strong influence on our lives, but holds the risk of reinforcing inequalities.
 Equality, ethics & social equity are often marginalised.
 Gender stereotypes in data and the low representation of women in AI development consolidate 'gender-typical' interests.
 This panel takes a critical look at algorithms of inequality by asking: How can AI be used to promote gender equality and therefore a more equal future?
 Join experts to discuss solutions at the intersection of gender, discrimination and technology."

 # Talk start and end times.